 We used our Royal Oak Foundation Membership which provides free entry to all National Trust for Scotland properties.
 If you are planning a trip to Scotland, or anywhere in the UK, I highly recommend you get one, too.
-It is a huge cost-saver, and if you use my code, you’ll receive a 20% discount!
+It is a huge cost-saver, and if you use my code (FIND IT BELOW) you’ll receive a 10% discount!

 Here are some of the photos I took around the gardens and the property.
 Check out the link at the bottom which has more photos when I went on a much sunnier day.

-After touring the grounds, we’d worked up an appetite and decided to have lunch at the Edwardian Kitchen in the Pollok House.
-We were lucky to get the last available table, which luckily, had seating for four.
+After touring the grounds, we’d worked up an appetite, and decided to have lunch at the Edwardian Kitchen in the Pollok House.
+We were happy to snag the last available table, which fortunately had seating for four.
 It was a bit chilly that day, so I ordered soup and the ham sandwich pictured below, but so did the rest of my family!

-It was fantastic that it was so tasty, especially since we’d ordered four of them.
-Everyone was in agreement: it was a brilliant combination of flavors.
-My cousin, Sam, and I loved the addition of the cucumber slices for a nice crunch.
+It was fantastic that the soup and sandwiches were so tasty, especially since we’d ordered four of them!
+Everyone was in agreement: this delicious ham sandwich had a brilliant combination of flavors.
+The vinegar-flavored piccalilli was fab, and my cousin, Sam, and I, loved the addition of the cucumber slices which gave a nice crunch.

 After a lovely lunch, we walked into the Pollok Park grounds (where the Pollok House is located) to see the highland cows.